rubyatscale/packs-rails/README.md

         my_domain/
           my_private_namespaced_model_factory.rb
   my_other_domain/
-    ... # other pack's have a similar structure my_other_other_domain/
+    ... # other packs have a similar structure my_other_other_domain/
     ...
 ```